March Mammal Madness: Battles

-The battles are decided by a mix of scientific research, and an element of chance.
-Katie Hinde and the March Mammal Madness organizing team do in-depth research on the mammal contestants.
-Temperament, diet, social behavior, environment, size, and fight style are just a few of the factors that are taken into consideration.
-After these factors are weighed against each other, Hinde and the rest determine probability of one animal defeating another.
-This is how they develop the seed, or rank, of each mammal.
+The battles are decided by a mix of scientific research and chance.
+Katie Hinde and the March Mammal Madness organizing team do in-depth research on the contestants.
+Temperament, diet, social behavior, environment, size, and fight style are just a few of the factors taken into consideration.
+After these factors are weighed against each other, the team determines probability of one animal defeating another.
+This is how they develop the seed, or rank, of each animal.
 Then a 100 sided die is rolled with a determined percentage numbers attributed to each animal.
-This adds an element of chance, since out in nature nothing is 100% guaranteed.
+This adds an element of chance, since in sport nothing is guaranteed.
 Additionally, the environment in which the encounter takes place can be a major factor in the outcome.
 For the first few rounds, each fight takes place in the environment of the higher seeded animal.
 After the Sweet Sixteen, it is chosen at random and announced immediately prior to the encounter.

-Combining research with an element of chance has led to some major upsets, just like with any sports bracket.
+Combining research with an element of chance has led to some major upsets, just like in real life.
 In round one of the 2015 Mighty Mini Mammal division, the 14th-seeded numbat defeated the 3rd-seed quokka.
 The research is then used to create a narrative to explain the loss.
 The narratives can range from a serious battle, to humorous happenstance.
 In 2014, research showed the pangolin to be the most trafficked animal on the planet.
 Before the match even began, the pangolin was captured by poachers and shipped away, forfeiting the fight.
-Each round has a scheduled day and time, found on Katie Hinde's blog, Mammals Suck...
-Milk!.
+Each round has a scheduled day and time, found on Arizona State's March Mammal Madness blog.

-Instead of just announcing the winners, the written narratives are live-tweeted like the match was happening that very moment.
+Instead of just announcing the winners, the written narratives are live-tweeted as if the match was happening in real time.
 Fans can follow along and tweet back using the designated March Mammal Madness hashtag, creating a fun and exciting atmosphere where people can learn about the animals they support.
 The creators use a combination of gamification, social media, and narrative in an attempt to make scientific research more accessible.
 As of 2019, approximately 1100 scholarly works have been represented by March Mammal Madness, which reached about 1% of all high school students in the United States.

-In 2017, the wildcard match was performed as a live-action movie to celebrate the 5th anniversary of the tournament.
+In 2017, the wildcard match was performed as a live-action movie to celebrate the fifth anniversary of the tournament.
 The wildcard match was also done with four mammal competitors instead of the usual two.
 Members of the March Mammal Madness team dressed up as the competing mammals and acted out the battle in front of a green screen.
 The battle was then edited together and the final video was tweeted out during the first day of the 2017 March Mammal Madness season.

 In 2018, brief summaries of the battles in the style of sports reporting were added, providing for a short recap of each encounter.